4rrch3r/serverless-academy/01_cli_interactive_sort_1/readme.md

 * Display words in ascending order by number of letters in the word
 * Show only unique words
 * Display only unique values from the set of words and numbers entered by the user
-* To exit the program, the user need to enter exit, otherwise the program will repeat itself again and again, asking for new data and suggesting sorting.<br>
+* To exit the program, the user need to enter exit, otherwise the program will repeat itself again and again, asking for new data and suggesting sorting.<br><br>
 **NOTE**: Please make sure you’re not using any external npm or yarn dependencies.
 You should only use NodeJS built-in modules.
 Also, the execution of your application takes place strictly in the console.